graphql-nexus/nexus-plugin-prisma/README.md

    "postinstall" "npm -s run generate"
    ```

 1. In your deployment pipeline you may wish to run a build step.
 Heroku buildpacks for example call `npm run build` if that script is defined in your `package.json`.
 If this is your case and you are a TypeScript user consider a build setup as follows.
 Prior to `tsc` we run artifact generation so that TypeScript will have types for the all the resolver signatures etc. of your app.
 In turn to ensure artifact generation runs we declare the environment variable as such.
-Artifact generation togglgin based on `NODE_ENV` value is often sufficient but not always.
+Artifact generation toggling based on `NODE_ENV` value is often sufficient but not always.
 For example in a deployment pipeline `NODE_ENV` may be set to "production" (it is with Heroku).

    ```json
    "build": "NEXUS_SHOULD_GENERATE_ARTIFACTS=true npm -s run generate && tsc"